home-assistant/developers.home-assistant/docs/core/entity/valve.md

 ### Open valve

 Only implement this method if the flag `SUPPORT_OPEN` is set.
+For valves that report position, this method can be left unimplemented and only `set_valve_position` is required.

 ```python
 class MyValve(ValveEntity):